East Texas A&M is a JED Campus!

 The Counseling Center provided the leadership to begin this process in late 2018 in collaboration with the Offices of the Provost and Vice President for Academic Affairs, the Dean of Students, Residential Living and Learning, Campus Recreation, Rayburn Student Center, Student Health Services, and Student Disability Resources and Services.

-The A&M-Commerce JED Campus team is chaired by Autumn Johnson, director of Campus Recreation.
+The East Texas A&M JED Campus team is chaired by Autumn Johnson, director of Campus Recreation.
 The team is comprised of the following faculty, staff and students.

 Advisory Group Accomplishments